zhimin-z/EvalEng/support_degree/stage 6/Metaworld.md

 Total Score: 0/12

 Metaworld is a high-quality robotics benchmark environment suite with excellent environment implementations, expert policies, and comprehensive documentation of evaluation *methodology*.
-However, it is fundamentally not an evaluation framework and provides none of the Stage 6 SHIP features:
+However, it is fundamentally not an evaluation framework and provides none of the Stage 6 RELEASE features:

 - No artifact management: Users must manually log and store all evaluation data
 - No versioning: Only basic seeding; no reproducibility manifests or git integration